qiskit-community/qiskit-metal/CONTRIBUTING.md

 -  The documentation has been updated accordingly.
 In particular, if a function or class has been modified during the PR, please update the *docstring* accordingly.
 If you have added or modified a feature, please update a corresponding tutorial in the `tutorials` folder as well to show its usage.
 See below for documentation structure and instructions.
+- If your code does not pass the automated CI tests, please fix the problems.
+Your pull request cannot be merged until the tests are passed and you have obtained approval from reviewers.

 ## Documentation Structure